 "Mindfulness practices, including breathing techniques, activate the parasympathetic nervous system, which turns off our fight-or-flight response and lowers cortisol levels in the body," says Matejka.
 "When practiced consistently, along with exercise and foods high in nutritional value, you maximize your body's ability to lose belly fat."

-As a bonus, mindful breathing may also reduce your desire for high-calorie junk food, according to research published in 2015 in the Journal of Medicine and Life, which linked mindfulness training to weight loss in people who are obese.
+As a bonus, mindful breathing may also reduce your desire for high-calorie junk food, according to research published in 2015 in the Journal of Medicine and Life, which linked mindfulness training to weight loss in people who have obesity.

 Read more: 8 Ways to Beat Stress-Induced Belly Fat